tnorris/head-in-the-clouds/README.md

 # Awesome Books
 - The Phoenix Project
 - The Practice of Cloud System Administration
+- Scrum: The Art of Doing Twice the Work in Half the Time
 - Site Reliability Engineering

 # Awesome Talks